Derrick Bell: Death

 On October 5, 2011, Bell died at the age of 80 from carcinoid cancer at St. Luke's-Roosevelt Hospital in New York City.
 At the time, the Associated Press reported: "The dean at NYU, Richard Revesz, said, 'For more than 20 years, the law school community has been profoundly shaped by Derrick's unwavering passion for civil rights and community justice, and his leadership as a scholar, teacher, and activist.'"
 He reportedly "loved" his students and taught up to the week before his death.

+Legacy

+In 2013, the first Derrick Bell Lecture was hosted by the University of Oregon School of Law, and today is part of an African American Workshop and Lecture Series sponsored by the Division of Equity and Inclusion and the Office of the President at the University of Oregon.

 Bell has been memorialized at the University of Pittsburgh School of Law with the Derrick A. Bell Constitutional Law Commons which was opened on March 20, 2013, in the school's Barco Law Library.
 Bell was also honored with the renaming of the school's community law clinic that provides legal assistance to local low-income residents to the Derrick Bell Community Legal Clinic.
 Two fellowship positions within the school are also named for Bell.

-There continue to be lectures regarding Bell's teachings and concepts at NYU Law School, and Harvard Law School.
-They discuss Bell's teachings of racism in America and explore the future of race relations and racial justice in the United States.
+The annual Derrick Bell Lecture on Race in American Society is hosted by NYU School of Law and the Center on Race, Inequality, and the Law.Several lectures have discussed Bell's teachings of racism in America and explore the future of race relations and racial justice in the United States.
 Many have connected his teachings to the police brutality and Black Lives Matter movements in 2020 and 2021.
+The 30th Annual Bell Lecture in 2025 featured James Forman Jr., a Yale Law professor.